anniezfy/FIR_Filter/README.md

 _N_isthefilterorderan_N_th-orderfilterhas(_N_+1)termsontheright-handside;theseare commonly referred to as _taps_.

-Thisequationcanalsobeexpressedasaconvolutionofthecoefficientsequence_bi_withthe input signal
+This equation can also be expressed as a convolution of the coefficient sequence_bi_with  the input signal

 ![](RackMultipart20220819-1-39onqk_html_a0c1221e1d840ec4.png)

 That is, the filter output is a weighted sum of the current and a finite number of previous values of the input.

-# BlockDiagramofFIRfilter:
+# Block Diagram of FIR filter:

 ![image](https://user-images.githubusercontent.com/56084662/185578100-4a172a5c-0cb2-4fcb-b0fe-92229793bc83.png)